Our rating of the best tankless water heaters on the market is useless if you don’t know EXACTLY what size of a tankless unit you need for your house.

 - Determine the groundwater temperature by the color.
 Or just hover over your region.

-- Now subtract the groundwater temp from the temperature of outgoing hot water (it’s usually around 120°F) and you’ll get your number.
+- Now subtract the groundwater temp from the temperature of outgoing hot water (it’s usually around 110-115°F) and you’ll get your number.

-For example, if you live somewhere in Kansas, your average incoming cold water temperature is about 52°F. So for 120°F hot water your temperature rise will be 120 – 52 = 68°F.
+For example, if you live somewhere in Kansas, your average incoming cold water temperature is about 52°F. So to get 110°F hot water in your shower you’ll have to heat the water by 110 – 52 = 58°F. So the temperature rise for your region is 58°F.

-Now you’re ready to go to the next step:
+Now that you’ve calculated the temperature rise for your region, you’re ready to go to the next step:

 Step 3: Put it all together